 Property Tax Bills

-Similar to the utility bills, the reason it’s a great idea to have a tax bill to show buyers is because they can then have a better understanding of the amount of taxes they might need to pay each month should they purchase your home.
+Similar to the utility bills, it’s a great idea to have a tax bill so buyers can better understand the amount of taxes they might need to pay each month should they purchase your home.

 Your home’s title is an essential document to have on hand because it proves that you legally own the property you are putting up for sale.